 Secondly, we understand the target company’s historical revenue recognition policies and procedures.
 Many growth stage companies incorrectly recognize both recurring and non-recurring revenue when invoices are issued.
 Because customers are often billed annually, quarterly, or semiannually in advance of the service period, revenue recognition is often distorted and not consistent with US GAAP (ASC 606).

 Further complicating MRR analyses, companies often send renewal invoices to customers up to 90 days in advance of the renewal service date.
-In addition, if credit memos are present in the data, it can be difficult to match the credit memos to the corresponding invoices.
+In addition, if credit memos or discounts are present in the data, it can be difficult to match the credit memos and discounts to the corresponding invoices.

 Other items the Maxwell Locke & Ritter team may evaluate and correct when evaluating MRR trends include:

 - Miscategorized invoices (recurring vs. non-recurring),